-There are a few different ways to charge.
+There are a few different ways to charge the traction batteries.
 You can learn about them here.

 A BEV (battery electric vehicle) is a subset of EV where the vehicle only has an electric drivetrain.
 Usually these vehicles are 100% emission free while operating.

 A subset of BEV which is not 100% emission free are those vehicles which can recharge the traction batteries optionally from a ICE generator, such as the BMW i3 REx.
 This generation must not drive the motor and must be turned on manually by the driver, or automatically only when the traction battery is fully discharged.